Branding a Small Business: How to Stand Out in an Ocean of Competition

 It takes approximately five to seven impressions for people to remember a brand.
 Yet, color improves brand recognition by 80%.
 The colors you choose make a difference.

 This article gives several examples of how color influences sales conversions.
-This strategy isn’t only for large companies with millions to burn on marketing.
-It works just as well for small businesses and entrepreneurs.
+This strategy isn’t only for large companies with millions to spend.
+It works for small businesses and entrepreneurs too.

 Brand Voice and Tone